ricardorodrigues-ca/zoom-recording-downloader/README.md

 _Attention: You will need a Zoom Developer account, and a JWT app for the token_

-Open the **zoom-recording-downloader.py** file using your favourite text editor or IDE, and modify the following variables to reflect your environment:

-- Set the JSON Web Token of your JWT app here
+Create a file called **appenv.py** with a variable called "JWT_TOKEN" that contains the JSON Web Token for your JWT app:

     JWT_TOKEN = 'your_token_goes_here'

+Open the **zoom-recording-downloader.py** file using your editor of choice, and modify the following variables to reflect your environment:

 - Set this variable to the earliest recording date you wish to download (default = 2020-01-01)

       RECORDING_START_DATE = '2020-01-01'

-- Set this variable to the total number of users in your Zoom account (default = 1000)

-      TOTAL_USERS = 1000

 - Specify the folder name where recordings will be downloaded to (default = downloads)

       DOWNLOAD_DIRECTORY = 'downloads'

-- Specify the file name of the log file that will store the ID's of the downloaded recordings (default = completed_downloads.log)
+- Specify the name of the log file that will store the ID's of downloaded recordings (default = completed_downloads.log)

       COMPLETED_MEETING_IDS_LOG = 'completed-downloads.log'